ifrommer/HAIL-and-related/references/readme.md

 Gurobi with Pandas webinar (my notes on Son.
 PC) - https://www.youtube.com/watch?v=V2C4ubGRKh4 -> IDM

-Idea from that of summarizing the results of the optimization in a pd data frame -> IDM
+Idea from that of summarizing the results of the optimization in a pd data frame -> IDM Also, before that they have their variables inside data frames.
+So they can leverage groupby to collect certain variables for sums, etc.